dbanetto/uni/small_world/report.md

 The proofs given are probably not complete and not run, I have done some whiteboard walk through of the key proofs, such as `Has_Path` and `Distance_Between`

+For the sub-programs that do require pre-conditions they are also programmed to be robust when they are not met.